Pharmacies & medicine in the Netherlands

 - The pharmacy service charge

-The system for working out the cost of a medicine is a little complicated, because health insurers work together with pharmacists to set prices together.
+The system for working out the cost of a medicine is a little complicated, because health insurers work together with pharmacists to set prices.
 This means that the cost of each drug depends on your health insurer, your insurance policy, and your pharmacist.
-A pharmacy might charge different prices for the same drug to different patients, depending on who their insurer is.
+A pharmacy might charge different prices for the same drug to different patients, depending on their insurer.
 For some drugs, you might have to pay a personal contribution.

 On top of this, your pharmacist might add on a pharmacy service charge (usually around 7 euros).
 This is for: